 MTC represents the entire nine-county San Francisco Bay Area in all its economic, geographic and demographic diversity.
-The agency is committed to engaging and using input from a range of stakeholders, including:
+The agency is committed to engaging and using input from a range of stakeholders from all nine Bay Area counties, including:

-- General Public all residents of the region, with special consideration for the needs of systemically excluded groups, including people of color, communities with low-incomes, persons with disabilities, youth, communities with limited English proficiency and elderly individuals. - Community Organizations especially those that serve Equity Priority Communities and other groups such as environmental advocates, special interest nonprofit organizations, neighborhood groups, homeowner associations and others. - Government Agencies public agencies like local transit operators, cities and counties, other regional agencies like the Air District, public health agencies, water districts, county transportation agencies (CTAs), the region's ports and airports, and agencies at the state and federal levels. - Business Community private-sector entities whose work intersects with transportation and land use planning, including business associations, private transportation providers, freight shippers, consulting firms, technology developers and non-profit business interest groups. - Elected Officials elected representatives at all levels, including city councils and mayoral offices, county supervisors, and state and federal legislators. - Tribal Governments and Communities federally recognized Tribal governments within the Bay Area and California Native American Tribes with Tribal cultural resources in the region.
+- General Public all residents of the region, with special consideration for the needs of Equity Priority Communities1, people of color, communities with low-incomes, persons with disabilities, youth, communities with limited English proficiency and seniors. - Community Organizations especially those that serve Equity Priority Communities as well as other groups such as environmental advocates, special interest nonprofit organizations, neighborhood groups, homeowner associations, among others. - Government Agencies public agencies like local transit operators, cities and counties, other regional agencies like the Air District, public health agencies, water districts, county transportation agencies (CTAs), the region's ports and airports, and agencies at the state and federal levels. - Labor and Business Community unions, building trade councils. private-sector entities whose work intersects with transportation and land use planning, business associations, private transportation providers, freight shippers, consulting firms, technology developers. non-profit business interest groups, and more. - Elected Officials elected representatives at all levels, including city councils and mayoral offices, county supervisors, and state and federal legislators. - Tribal Governments and Communities federally recognized Tribal governments within the Bay Area and California Native American Tribes with Tribal cultural resources in the region.

-See chapter six for a full list of partners that MTC aims to engage with.
+See Chapter 5 for a full list of stakeholders and partners that MTC aims to engage with.